 A list of the required Python Deep Learning packages for the Keras Integration is documented in the KNIME Keras Integration Installation section.
 This option is intended for advanced users, we recommend choosing Option 1.

-5. Using Together Python Script and Deep Learning nodes
+Using Together: Python Script and Deep Learning nodes

-In case you want to use Python Script nodes next to nodes from deep learning extensions (e.g. Keras Learner), you can use the same environment or a different one.
+If you want to use Python Script nodes next to nodes from deep learning extensions (e.g. Keras Learner), you can choose to use either the same environment or a different one.

 In either case you can control which environment the Python Script node is executing via a Conda Environment node.
 Learn more about this feature in the article Manage Your Python Environments with Conda and KNIME.